kriszyp/xstyle/README.md

 # Getting Started

-To start using xstyle's extensible CSS, you simply need to load the xstyle JavaScript library, <code>xstyle.min.js</code> and you can start using xstyle's CSS extensions:
+To start using xstyle's extensible CSS, you simply need to load the xstyle JavaScript library, <code>xstyle.js</code> or <code>xstyle.min.js</code> (minified) and you can start using xstyle's CSS extensions:

 <pre>
 &lt;style>
 	/* my rules */
 &lt;/style>
-&lt;script src="xstyle/xstyle.js">&lt;/script> <!-- or use the minified xstyle.min.js -->
+&lt;script src="xstyle/xstyle.js">&lt;/script> &lt;!-- or use the minified xstyle.min.js -->
 </pre>

 Or xstyle can be used with an AMD module loader, like RequireJS or Dojo.
 Simply load the